-    If you’re looking for the complete treatment — spas, shops, fine dining — head for one of the big resorts, such as the Osthoff in Elkhart Lake, Heidel House in Green Lake, American Club in Kohler and Grand Geneva near Lake Geneva.
+If you’re looking for the complete treatment — spas, shops, fine dining — head for one of the big resorts, such as the Osthoff in Elkhart Lake, American Club in Kohler and Grand Geneva near Lake Geneva.
 The bigger they are, the better the off-season deals.

 If you just want to retreat, period, see our Cabins & Cottages section.

-If you're on a budget, stay at Telemark Resort in Cable.
+If you're with friends, stay at the Lenroot Lodge in Seeley.
 If you have a group, rent one of the cabins at Lakewoods Resort or Garmisch USA.